 Major Renovation Permit with Structural Moment Frame – North York, ON

-Permit Man completed the structural design and permit package for a major home renovation located near Avenue Road in North York, Toronto.
-This residential transformation included a new roofed porch, rear deck, basement walkout, interior alterations, and major structural changes — with the highlight being a fully engineered moment frame to support the glazed rear wall system.
+Permit Man completed the structural design and permit package for a major renovation permit in North York.
+Located near Avenue Road, this residential transformation included a new roofed porch, rear deck, basement walkout, interior alterations, and major structural changes — with the highlight being a fully engineered moment frame to support the glazed rear wall system.

 - Structural design for moment-resisting frame at rear wall